yyq19990828/LeetCUDA/kernels/openai-triton/merge-attn-states/README.md

 ## Introduction

 Implements section 2.2 of https://www.arxiv.org/pdf/2501.01005, can be used to combine partial attention results (in the split-KV case).
 The Triton and CUDA kernels here are modified from [vllm/attention/ops/triton_merge_attn_states.py](https://github.com/vllm-project/vllm/blob/main/vllm/attention/ops/triton_merge_attn_states.py) and [vllm/pull/16173](https://github.com/vllm-project/vllm/pull/16173).
 Use CUDA kernel instead of Triton to minimize CPU overhead.
 Compared to the Triton kernel, the CUDA kernel implemented in this PR can achieve a maximum speedup of over `3x`.
-End2End (vLLM) performance improved for R1 with PP=3 + TP=8 on L20,  4K IN:1K OUT (TTFT 5687.80 ms -> 5654.02 ms), 8K IN:64 OUT (TTFT  17673.93ms -> 14785.00ms).
+End2End performance improved for R1 with PP=3 + TP=8 on L20,  4K IN:1K OUT (TTFT 5687.80 ms -> 5654.02 ms), 8K IN:64 OUT (TTFT  15188.70ms -> 14534.50ms).

 - [x] float32
 - [x] float16